andrewguy/andrewguy.github.io/_posts/2019-08-29-RStudio-on-Nectar-with-Docker.md

 This short tutorial will cover setting up an RStudio Server on the Nectar Research Cloud, using a Bioconductor Docker container.

+## Background

+**RStudio** is an integrated development environment (IDE) for the R programming language, and is the IDE of choice for many R users.
+While it is possible (and not too difficult) to run RStudio on a local machine, it is often useful to run RStudio on a cloud-based server.
+This lets you specificy computing resources which match the task at hand.
+For example, tasks such as mapping sequencing reads to a reference genome are often quite RAM intensive, and may not run on a laptop or small desktop machine (especially for larger genomes).
+Moving analysis to a cloud environment solves this issue.

+**Nectar Cloud** is a research cloud service run by the Australia Research Data Commons (ARDC), and is available for members of participating organisations (many Australian and New Zealand universities).
+In this tutorial we will be demonstrating how to set up an RStudio server on a compute instance running on the Nectar Cloud.

+We will also be utilising **Docker** to enable easy and consistent deployment of our RStudio server.
+Docker is an open-source platform centered around the use of small, light-weight **containers** that enable isolation of software packages and associated dependencies.
+In this tutorial, we will be using a **Bioconductor** Docker container that contains RStudio, R and a basic set of R packages for bioinformatics research.

 ## Prerequisite knowledge and requirements:

 - A computer with internet access and a modern browser